Adventures with the Optoma UHD51 Projector

 Yes, Chinese imports can be surprisingly cheap, triggering the old “If it seems too good to be true…” knee-jerk.
 But the constant surprise for me these days is how good they actually can be.

-As this proved inadequate to pass a 4K signal we swapped in this Amazon Choice item.
-It’s specifically rated for 4K, and although with Chinese imports such ratings can sometimes be aspirational rather than factual*, Amazon’s backing provided a good deal of assurance.
+As this proved inadequate to pass a 4K signal we swapped in an Amazon Choice item specifically rated for 4K.
+Although with Chinese imports such ratings can sometimes be aspirational rather than factual*, Amazon’s backing provided a good deal of assurance.

 In the event, the switch turned out to be wholly fit for purpose.
 But another culprit that had to be replaced was one of the cables, which, although it claimed to be “High Speed”, appeared to be causing blanking from time to time.